-Global investment giant AXA In-Giobai investment giant AAA in-vestment Managers is set to step up its investment in the emerging build-to-rent market in Australia, according to the global head of AXA IM Alternatives, Isabelle Scemama.
+Global investment giant AXA Investment Managers is set to step up its investment in the emerging build-to-rent market in Australia, according to the global head of AXA IM Alternatives, Isabelle

-Ms Scemama said the group -Ms Scemama said the group - which launched its build-to-rent strategy in Australia in November with a deal with the National Housing and Finance Investment Corporation (NHFIC) and St Corporation (NHHC) and St George Community Housing for 350 affordable dwellings in west-ern Sydney - was keen to bring its expertise to Australia.
-AXA IM Alts is the largest in-vestor in real estate in Europe and then in the more tim the unoped with the ninth largest in the world, with \$285bn in assets.
+Ms Scemama said the group -Ms Scemama said the group - which launched its build-to-rent strategy in Australia in November with a deal with the National Housing and Finance Investment Corporation (NHFIC) and St Corporation (NHIC) and St George Community Housing for 350 affordable dwellings in west-ern Sydney - was keen to bring its expertise to Australia.
+AXA IM Alts is the largest in-vestor in real estate in Europe and the ninth largest in the world, with \$285bn in assets.

 "We are convinced of this spe-cific opportunity in the build-to-rent market in Australia, particularly affordable BTR residential assets," Ms Scemama said.

 "This is where we are focused on (in Australia).
 It is where we see the market lacking, compared to what is happening in Europe."

-what is nappening in Europe."
-Her comments come as the federal government has acknowl-edged the importance of the build-to-rent market as a way to relieve the housing crisis, particu-larly for lower income unchars larly for lower income workers.
+Her comments come as the federal government has acknowledged the importance of the build-to-rent market as a way to relieve the housing crisis, particularly for lower income workers. larly for lower income workers.

-The sector, which is highly de-The sector, which is highly de-veloped in Britain, Europe and the US, has lagged in Australia until recently because of traditionally high levels of home ownership.
-But with rising house prices taking home ownership out of the reach of more unware Austra reach of many younger Austra-lians, a shortage of rental housing and migration increasing, the built-to-rent market is set to ex-pand to meet the demand at the lower end of the market.
-NHFIC has estimated that there will be a chortful of some there will be a shortfall of some 106,000 dwellings by 2027, with having shortages of more than 10,000 dwellings each within the next five years.
-The government moved to encourage the sector in last week's budge the sector in last week's budget by halving the withhold-ing tax for build-to-rent develop-ments from 30 to 15 per cent, and increasing the depreciation rate for BTR properties from 2.5 per for BTR properties from 2.5 per cent to 4 per cent a year.
-Under the budget measure, the apartment buildings will have to be retained under single owner-ship for at least 10 years and have to offer transfe lorger of at least to offer tenants leases of at least three years.
+The sector, which is highly de-The sector, which is highly developed in Britain, Europe and the US, has lagged in Australia until recently because of traditionally high levels of home ownership.

+But with rising house prices taking home ownership out of the reach of many younger Austra-lians, a shortage of rental housing and migration increasing, the built-to-rent market is set to ex-pand to meet the demand at the lower end of the market.
+NHFIC has estimated that there will be a chortfall of some there will be a shortfall of some 106,000 dwellings by 2027, with cities like Brisbane and Sydney having shortages of more than 10,000 dwellings each within the next five years.
+The government moved to encourage the sector in last week's budget by halving the withhold-ing tax for build-to-rent develop-ments from 30 to 15 per cent, and increasing the depreciation rate for BTR properties from 2.5 per tor BTR properties from 2.5 per cent to 4 per cent a year.
+Under the budget measure, the apartment buildings will have to be retained under single owner-ship for at least 10 years and have to offer tenants leases of at least three years.

 three years.

-Anthony Albanese, who has set a goal of building a million homes over five years from 2024, said the build-to-rent budget measures would provide the pri-vate sector with "incentives to envate sector with incentives to en-gage in housing supply".
-Ms Scemama said the govern-ment's incentives were a good idea but AXA IM had made its de-cision to invest in the market well before the budget, based on its fundamental attractions as an fundamental attractions as an emerging asset class in Australia.
-"Our experience of the market in Europe convinces us that there Continued on Page 16 build to rent in Australia is a great opportunity in Austra-lia," she said.
-"The market does not exist in Australia and there is a serious case to take part in what is a very AXA IM has some \$8bn in property investments in Austra-lia across more than 40 projects.
+Anthony Albanese, who has set a goal of building a million homes over five years from 2024, said the build-to-rent budget measures would provide the private sector with "incentives to enyatesector with intentives to engage in housing supply".

+Ms Scemama said the government's incentives were a good idea but AXA IM had made its decision to invest in the market well before the budget, based on its fundamental attractions as an

+"Our experience of the market in Europe convinces us that there Continued on Page 16 is a great opportunity in Austra-lia," she said.
+"The market does not exist in Australia and there is a serious

-AXA backs
+AXA backs build to rent in Australia